Alexzihaohu/2021s1final/ccc.md

 - Correctness in parallelisation requires synchronisation.
 Synchronisation and atomic operations causes loss of performance, communication latency.
 - Amdahl's law, establishes the maximum improvement to a system when only part of the system has been improved.

+#### Why accuracy of walltime important

+- If too high: going to be queued longer

+- If too low: job will be terminated when wall time is reached if the job is not finished

+#### HPC 的performance 理想与现实有差距，当throughput发生时

+- 为什么会出现这种情况

+  - jobs stack in queue;
+  - when there are many people using the system at the same time, the overall usage of the facility is high, and the nodes will be busy, hence decrease in performance

+- How to minimize this:
+  - Have multiple systems, dedicated to certain type of jobs
+  - Queuing systems to only schedule jobs when resources are free, to avoid blocking of system by user with large reservation demands for job
+  - Modules setup with main libraries installed

+- For a user, how to optimize throughput:
+  - Load the right modules
+  - Good walltime choices, minimum necessary(参见Why accuracy of walltime important)
+  - Benchmark small data, then scale up to appropriately large value
+  - Avoid demanding large scale resources, which will block other people from accessing those resources

+#### challenges with application benchmarking on HPC facilities

+- Shared facility so not just for the user and can’t guarantee runs same result
+- benchmarking apps is hard, different alogrithm implementation different performance
+- Linpack (Top 500) is a fixed set of algorithms that don’t reflect real world apps.
+- HPC are designed for different purposes. can not compare HPC build for different purpose.

 ## Week 5 Cloud and Automation

 **Cloud computing** is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.